covrig/homeassistant-iframe-card/README.md

 <img src="https://i.imgur.com/rwFiDcq.gif" height="500">

-KNOWN PROBLEMS: CSS is a mess, code is a mess, weird scaling due the the width being give in percents
+KNOWN PROBLEMS: CSS and code could be better arranged, scalling on page zoom/resize could be better.

 ## Installation
 * Download `/www/custom_ui/state-card-iframe.html` to `<your-hass-configuration-dir>/www/custom_ui/` (create the folder structure if you don't have it - mind the permissions)